avides/mysql-s3-backup/README.md

 # mysql-s3-backup
 [![Docker Pulls](https://img.shields.io/docker/pulls/avides/mysql-s3-backup.svg?maxAge=604800)][hub]

 This script is used to backup a MySQL Server, ZIP the data and upload it to Amazon S3.
-It will dump, zip and upload each table in a seperate "gz"-file.
+It will dump, zip and upload each table in a separate "sql.gz"-file.
 This script will be executed by a specified cron expression.

 ## Requirements